 (NB, technically, they are not insects but arachnids – though their precise position in the animal kingdom can be explored at leisure – actually, further down the page as well – after you’ve brushed them off.)

 And cover up.
 Wear long sleeves etc; tuck your trousers into your socks.
 (NB It must be your socks.
 Tucking your trousers into anyone else’s socks is much less effective.)

-How do I avoid ticks?
+How do I avoid ticks in Scotland?

 By the way, you might by now want to take a look at some tick-proof clothing and accessories.

 Do organic tick repellents work?

 As for organic repellents, we make no claims other than the observation that we rub oregano oil on to our terrier’s coat if we think we are going to be out in tick territory.